sguox002/leetcode/leetcode-all.md

 - or (s+s).substr(1,2n-2) contains str itself.
 ->>

-<<-468	Validate IP Address    		24.6%	Medium
-ipv4 vs ipv6. be careful of all the restrictions.
-->>

 <<-524	Longest Word in Dictionary through Deleting    		48.7%	Medium
 given a list of dictionary word, and a string. we can delete some chars to get the dictionary word. return the longest word with the smallest lexi order.